 - Bellevue grew at a compound average annual rate of 1.6% from 2000 to 2020 compared to 2.0% from 1980 to 2000.
-The growth rate is expected to slow to 0.87% through 2035. - Nearly thirty percent of Bellevue's population growth from 1995 to 2020 was due to annexations.
-In the future, growth will occur from redevelopment and infill as very little area is left to annex. - Population forecasts for 2035 anticipate about half of the city's housing growth to occur within Downtown Bellevue, a little over a third to occur within BelRed, and the rest distributed fairly evenly throughout the remaining areas.
+The expected future growth rate is dependent on the outcome of the update to the comprehensive plan.
+The city is planning for residential growth including growth in subsidized housing. - Nearly thirty percent of Bellevue's population growth from 1995 to 2020 was due to annexations.
+In the future, growth will occur from redevelopment and infill as very little area is left to annex. - About half of the capacity for residential growth is currently in Downtown Bellevue and a little over a third is in BelRed.
+As part of the comprehensive plan update the City is looking at where capacity for residential growth will be expanded in the future to accommodate additional residents. - Bellevue's population density is currently 4,532 people per square mile citywide and 21,698 per square mile within the downtown.
+Density is expected to increase citywide and particularly in neighborhoods expected to see growth, such as Downtown.